Andrew Loog Oldham: "Andrew's Blues"

 The song "Andrew's Blues", sung by the Rolling Stones and appearing on the bootleg Black Box collection CD1, is a humorous if scathing evocation of Oldham.

 Personal life

-In August 1964 he was quoted in the London Evening Post saying that he wanted 'to settle down and marry a girl called Sheila'.
+In August 1964 he was quoted in the London Evening Standard saying that he wanted 'to settle down and marry a girl called Sheila'.
 This took place the following month, when he and Sheila Klein were married in Glasgow on the 16 September.
 They had known each other for over two years.
-Oldham told Maureen Cleave 'I don't know that she has any special qualities, but she's just right for me.'
+Oldham told Maureen Cleave: 'I don't know that she has any special qualities, but she's just right for me.'

 Oldham has two sons, the elder from his marriage to Sheila Klein, and the younger from his marriage to Esther Farfan.